Eco-Score: the environmental impact of food products

 Your feedback, observations and suggestions will therefore be very valuable.

 - If you are a journalist and want to know more, you can contact Pierre Slamich - firstname.lastname@example.org- +33 6 02 13 14 57

-- If you are a manufacturer, you can send us information about your products with our free platform for producers, and get the detailed Eco-Score computation for all your products.
+- If you are a manufacturer, you can send us information about your products with our free platform for producers, and get the detailed Eco-Score calculation for all your products.
 For any questions: email@example.com

 - If you are a citizen, you can install the Open Food Facts app, create an account on the Open Food Facts website, join our community of engaged citizens and our Slack discussion space.
 For any questions: firstname.lastname@example.org